pelahi/VELOCIraptor-STF/README.md

     Contains the substructure hierarchy information, such as the hostID (which is -1 if it is a field structure) an objects ID, number of direct substructures.

-    The code can also output a simple list which is particle id ordered that simply has the (sub)halo of a paritcle (and is zero if particle doesn't belong to a list.)
+    The code can also output a simple list which is particle id ordered that simply has the (sub)halo of a particle (and is zero if particle doesn't belong to a list.)
 These outputs are outname.fof.grp.
 Note that the fof.grp format is collected from all MPI threads and is only ascii output.